simpleLoc/IPIN2024_Data/README.md

 Plots are made using [Plotly](https://plotly.com/python/).

 The `building.xml` file contains a map of the building which can be parsed using the [IndoorMapParser](https://github.com/simpleLoc/IndoorMapParser).
+Using the `building.xml` file we create a boundary mesh that constraints our particle movement.
+I additionally exported this mesh to `building.obj` for easier access.